stacks-network/docs/src/pages/smart-contracts/clarity-values-guide.md

 ---
 title: Clarity Values Guide
-description: Learn how to deal with Clarity Values in Typescript.
+description: Learn how to deal with Clarity Values in Javascript.
 tags:
   - tutorial
 ---